Tomi-Beep/tomi-beep/README.md

 ## 🔧 Skills

-- **C++**: Mastered structural programming and object-oriented programming.
+- **C++**: Mastered structural programming and object-oriented programming - god knows I lost my mind with understanding pointers perfectly.
-- **Java**: Built a solid foundation in algorithms and data structures.
+- **Java**: Built a solid foundation in algorithms and data structures - yet somehow managed to answer LIFO == Queue, which lost our team first place in a café quiz.
 - **Python**: Currently focusing on artificial intelligence to expand my expertise.

 ---

 ## 🎯 Goals

-I am passionate about applying my knowledge to real-world challenges.
 My goal is to bridge the gap between theoretical understanding and practical application, and I’m eager to contribute to exciting projects while learning from others.

+I am literally bursting with creative ideas, but turning them to reality?
+That’s where my lack of practical experience comes in.
+However!
+I've recently dived into learning **Kotlin** and I’m gearing up to create my **very first actually useful app**.

 ---